Table of Contents

 Treatment

 Vaccination is the single most important measure for preventing yellow fever.
-In high-risk areas where vaccination coverage is low, prompt recognition and control of outbreaks through immunisation is critical to prevent epidemics.
+In high-risk areas where yellow fever vaccine coverage is low, prompt recognition and control of outbreaks through immunisation is critical to prevent epidemics.
 To prevent outbreaks throughout affected regions, vaccination coverage must reach at least 60% to 80% of a population at risk.

 A single dose of yellow fever vaccine is sufficient to confer sustained immunity and life-long protection against yellow fever disease and a booster dose of yellow fever vaccine is not needed.